 Work with a Trusted Salt Lake City DUI Defense Attorney Today

 If you or a family member was arrested for DUI, contact an experienced Salt Lake City criminal defense attorney.
 With nearly two decades of legal experience, criminal defense lawyer Darwin Overson recognizes the challenges faced by defendants charged with DUI, and he is here to fight for you.
-To schedule a free legal consultation to discuss your case, contact Overson Law, PLLC at (801) 758-2287, or contact us online.
+To schedule a free legal consultation to discuss your case, contact Overson & Bugden at (801) 758-2287, or contact us online.